Safe-Security/docker-nginx-nchan/README.md

 # Nchan Docker Image

-A dockerized Nginx image with Nchan module added
+A dockerized Nginx image configured with the Nchan module

 Nchan Documentation at: [Nchan.io](https://nchan.io/)